-Steps for setting up a National Red List project (final document coming soon)
+Steps for setting up a National Red List project

+Final document expected in 2024.
 In preparation by the National Red List Working Group.
 If you can't wait for the published document for guidance, you can watch a dedicated episode by working group representatives within the Reverse the Red Webinar Series here.

 General information on National Red Lists

 A catalogue of funding sources compiled by the CBD: https://www.cbd.int/gti/funding.shtml

 Belgian GTI Focal Point compiled funding sources for taxonomy and biodiversity: http://www.taxonomy.be/funding/funding/

 International Fundraising for Conservation Projects (the Conservation Leadership Programme’s step-by-step guide to fundraising – in English, Spanish, French)

 The assessment process

 The Conservation Assessment and Management Plan (CAMP) approach